Redesigning the Overwolf Developer Console, starting with the Production Channel

 1. Design System alignment over custom solutions

-Because inconsistency was preventing learnability across Overwolf products, I ran a pattern-divergence analysis, classifying each inconsistency as a “system gap” (a legitimate need not yet covered).
+Inconsistency was hurting learnability across Overwolf products.
+I ran a pattern-divergence analysis, classifying each inconsistency as a "system gap" (a legitimate need the library didn't yet cover).

 Old Production